-- U.S. $40 Application Fee ($55 starting Spring 2013), payable online.
+- U.S. $55 Application Fee, payable online.
 Make sure you select the "SLU Madrid" program at the top of the page.

 All application materials (with the exception of transcripts and GRE scores) can be uploaded to the system following the instructions in the online application form.
 The transcripts must be sent to the following address:

 For more information, please consult Admissions at SLU Madrid:

 28003 Madrid Spain

 - Fall Semester: rolling admissions until May 31; priority deadline for Assistantship and Scholarship applications: March 1